When the billions begin to roll in

 Timothy-Crown ADERIBIGBE

-I have a piece of land in case you want to start a church.
-For a church, the first year is rent-free
+I have a piece of land, in case you want to start a church.

-One of the highlights of the just concluded convention of the Redeemed Christian church of God is the request for donation of various amounts of money for various projects in the church.
-That may have been aside of the very many things that happened at the annual event.
-But like news, selectivity plays up based on many reasons by the purveyors of the news one of which may have been to generate talk, generate conversation, and by extension money for themselves.
-I suppose that’s the many reasons for many posts these days that one wonders if they came from the people they are alluded to.
+That may have been an aside, of the very many things that happened at the annual event.
+But like news, selectivity played up based on many reasons by the purveyors of the news one of which might have been to generate talk, generate conversation, and by extension money for themselves.
+I suppose that’s the reasons for many posts these days that one wonders if they came from the people they are alluded to.

 As a social being, I’m selective of conversations to follow on any media.
 But I recall when a certain man buried his mother, the number of cows that littered the town in support.
 Aside from protein, many individuals seized the occasion to announce their wealth.
 One of Nigeria’s ‘Jack Bauer’ police investigator was said to be a friend to the celebrant then.
 Nigerians raised eye brow even when the police has always been said to be your friend.
 (I still wonder why people give the noun ‘police’ a plural verb.
 For example: police are coming.
 They claim it’s collective, then I ask what happens to army, navy, school, aren’t they collective enough?)
 Some even used their pictures together as some kind of evidence.
 There’s also the case of another man recently who gave conditions to whoever wanted to donate to his mother’s burial ceremony.